jackavh/jackavh/README.md

 # hi

 This is my GitHub account, welcome!
-You should know some things...
 - There's not much going on here , *yet*
 - 🗿